weiboad/fiery/README.md

  Fiery is an APM-Application Performance Management for the PHP

 ### Introduction
- * All Service in a jar.easy to deploy
+ * All Service in an jar.easy to deploy
  * Burial SDK: integrated burial package for php project
  * Log Pusher: collect the ragnarsdk logs and push to the server
  * Server: index, storage, statistics the logs, web Management interface